christopherhuntley/ba510-docs/Syllabus.md

 ### Quizzes (50% of Course Grade)
 There will be five quizzes, with the lowest grade dropped from your quiz average.
 They will be given on the days shown in the attached schedule of classes.
 Quizzes are closed book and closed notes.
 They are designed to last about 25 minutes, though students will be permitted to work on them up to 40 minutes.
 The remainder of the class time will be devoted to new material.
 Please notify the instructor if you require extra time or support services.
 ### Final Project (40% of Course Grade)
 The final project is meant to a demonstration that the course objectives have been met.
 Teams will work in teams of 2-3 to complete a project of intermediate complexity and scope.
-Project details and requirements will be distributed in the fifth week of class.
+Project details and requirements will be distributed on February 26.
 ### Professionalism (10% of Course Grade)
 Given the large class enrollment and the technical nature of the subject, it is critical that everyone take a professional approach to learning the material.
 Students are expected to come to class prepared and then participate in all activities to the best of their abilities.
 Cheating, free-riding, and other unprofessional behavior will not be tolerated.